sb-image

 • 2022 – Belgrade

 He has also won two silver and two bronze medals in various years.
-This places him among the most successful Greco-Roman wrestlers of all time in world wrestling history.
+These achievements have established him as one of the most successful Greco-Roman wrestlers of all time.

 Olympic Games